YoussefNim/voice-activated-timer/README.md

 ## Overview
 A simple, voice-activated timer that you can use directly in your browser.
-It is designed to help you easily set and manage rest periods while working out (or for any other activity where a countdown is needed).
+It is designed to help you easily set and manage rest periods while working out (or for any other activity where a countdown is needed and you can't use your hands).
 An alert sound plays during the last 4 seconds of the countdown to ensure you are notified before time expires.